snok/install-poetry/README.md

    If you're using the default settings, the venv location changes from `.venv` to using `{cache-dir}/virtualenvs`.
 You can also change the path to whatever you'd like.
-Generally though, this can make things a little tricky, because the directory will be vary depending on the OS, making it harder to write OS agnostic workflows.
+Generally though, this can make things a little tricky, because the directory will be vary depending on the OS, making it harder to write OS-agnostic workflows.

    A solution to this is to bypass this issue completely by taking advantage of Poetry's `poetry run` command.